-Renault, a multi-brand international group, sold more than 3.2 million vehicles in 127 countries in 2016.
-It employs over 124,000 people and manufactures vehicles and powertrain components at its 36 production sites.
+Renault, a multi-brand international group, sold more than 3.8 million vehicles in 134 countries in 2017.
+It employs over 181,000 people and manufactures vehicles and powertrain components.
 Since it was founded in 1898, Renault has been the most consistently innovative carmaker in automotive history.
 Groupe Renault:

 - designs innovative products and services accessible to the greatest number,

 - fosters sustainable mobility for all, notably through its range of all-electric vehicles,

 - develops profitable international growth, in particular through its Alliance with Nissan and Mitsubishi and its other partnerships.

 Renault, the Group’s global brand, operates in 134 countries with a range of nearly 30 models, rolled out in different versions (PC and LCV) and phases.
 Founded in 1898, Renault has marked automotive history since the start, under the banner of broadly affordable innovation and a thirst for new challenges.

 Adapting to driver requirements and to its times, Renault is continuously renewing the design of its vehicles.
 The brand recently gave new impetus to its design, under the guidance of Laurens van den Acker, to strengthen the appeal of its products.
 The new design strategy revolves around three keywords: simplicity, sensuality and warmth.
 Renault design seeks to stir the emotions, conveying the brand’s passion for cars and reflecting its Latin culture.
 The design renewal was first seen on the DeZir concept car.
 Renault styling today is applied more consistently and is instantly recognizable, particularly through the showcased diamond on the front end and flowing body lines.